a-fink/Catstagram/README.md

 - Firebase Hosting

 ## Possible Future Improvements
 - I chose to stick with CSS for the first version of this project so I could focus on the JavaScript functionality.
-For future iterations I would like to explore adding additional styling, perhaps with Bootstrap or React.
+For future iterations I would like to explore adding additional styling, perhaps with Bootstrap or Tailwind.
 - Utilize additional features of [The Cat API](https://thecatapi.com/) such as allowing users to request images by breed, allowing them to favorite images, etc

-### Based On
+### Acknowledgements
 This project was based on the Frontend Capstone project for App Academy Open's full stack bootcamp